 Touch the hem of His garmentCelebrations of Spiritual Disciplines, Richard Foster

 the truly Christian imagination never lets Jesus Christ out of his sight. . . .
 You open your New Testament

 . . .
 And, by your imagination, that moment you are one of Christ’s disciples on the spot and are at His feet.Lord, Teach us to Pray, Alexander Whyte, pp249-50

 It is a way of life; You will be constantly learning and growing as you plumb the inner depths.Celebration of Discipline, Richard Foster

 I hope that you are able to employ these steps in your own time with Our Lord.
 I believe you will be amazed at the change in your life.

 This Mennonite family recorded this before the corona virus but it made me think this would be a good thing to do.
 Have your own hymn sing!
 And this family can downright sing!

-Disclaimer: Some of the following links may be affiliate links.
+Disclaimer: Some of the links on this page may be affiliate links.
 If you click through them and purchase the item, we will receive a small commission at no cost to you.
 Thank you for your support.

 Pastor’s Wife (retired) & Chronic Pain Warrior blogs about how to make it through anything by relating her own life experiences to her writing.
 She is passionate about her love for the Lord and desires to spread that passion to others.
 She has a great desire to encourage women who are following behind her.